QafooLabs/php-refactoring-browser/README.md

 * Be independent of third-party libraries and any Type Inference Engine (PDepend, PHP Analyzer) via Ports+Adapters
 * Apply Domain-Driven-Design and find suitable Bounded Contexts and Ubiquitous Language within them
 * Avoid primitive obsession by introducing value objects for useful constructs in the domain

-### Processing steps

-When you run the Refactoring Browser the following steps happen:

-* Update Type Database (based on filemtime or md5 hashes?) when necessary for refactoring
-* Analyze Refactoring (pre conditions)
-* Generate Patch to perform refactoring
-* Optionally apply patch (Currently just pipe to patch)